You may also like:

-If your brand can offer real, human communication that many people want, and you know how to create a strong connection with customers, you will be one step ahead of your competitors.
+If your brand can offer real, human interactions that many people want, and you know how to create a strong connection with customers, you will be one step ahead of your competitors.

-In this article, you will learn about emotional intelligence in customer service, 4 essential skills associated with it, and how to use emotional intelligence to enhance customer engagement and drive your business success.
+In this article, you will learn what is emotional intelligence in customer service, 4 essential skills associated with it, and how to use emotional intelligence to enhance customer engagement and drive your business growth.

 Emotional intelligence (EI) is a range of skills that helps us recognize, understand and manage our own emotions as well as put all these skills to work in order to recognize, understand and influence the emotions of others.